-I am a marine ecologist with a passion for ecosystems at the edge of the sea (or the edge of the land depending on your perspective).
+I am a marine ecologist with a life-long passion for ecosystems at the edge of the sea (or the edge of the land depending on your perspective).
 The places where people, nature, and water come together.
-I lead a university marine laboratory and field station on San Francisco Bay.
-My research projects focus on the ecology, oceanography, and biogeochemistry of the coastal fringe and nearshore waters, from the wild and wave-swept outer coast to urban estuaries.
-Themes I am especially interested in include climate change impacts (coastal acidification, marine heat waves, sea level rise); blue carbon; stewardship, conservation, and restoration; policy; climate adaptation.
+I lead the Oregon Sea Grant College Program, a collaboration between NOAA and Oregon State University, whose mission is to spark discovery, understanding, and collaboration to foster healthy, inclusive, and resilient coastal communities and ecosystems.
+My research projects have focused on the ecology, oceanography, and biogeochemistry of the coastal fringe and nearshore waters, from the wild and wave-swept outer coast to urban estuaries.
+Themes I am especially interested in include climate change and its impacts (especially, coastal acidification, hypoxia, marine heat waves, sea level rise); stewardship, conservation, and restoration; biodiversity; climate adaptation.
 My teaching experience includes courses on marine biology and ecology, invertebrate biology, marine plants and algae, biological oceanography, data visualization and analysis, science writing, and science communication.
-A bit more about my journey.
+My service work has focused on connecting science to environmental policy and public science engagement.
+My values prioritize diversity, equity, inclusion, justice, and access; multicultural understanding; democracy.

 Download my CV.